ivanslongarai/DesignPatterns/Builder/readme.md

 What roles do these classes play?
 In what way the elements of the pattern are related?

+It makes sense to use the Builder pattern only when your products are uite complex and require extensive configuration.

+Unlike in other creational patterns, different concrete builders can produce unrelated products.
+In other words, results of various builders may not always follow the same interface.

 --------------------------------------------------------------------------------------------------------------------

 Exemplos de uso: O Padrão Builder é um padrão bem conhecido no mundo C# e diversas outras linguagens. É especialmente útil quando você precisa criar um objeto com uma possibilidade grande de configurações.